PS2Sanctuary/Sanctuary.SoeProtocol/src-zig/README.md

 zig build test --summary all
 ```

-If you aren't using the verbose output, then nothing being printed to he console indicates that all
+If you aren't using the verbose output, then nothing being printed to the console indicates that all
 tests passed.

+### Debug

+Debug configurations for Visual Studio Code are provided in the `.vscode` directory.
+Both Linux and Windows are supported, provided either the 'CodeLLDB' or 'C/C++' extension is installed, respectively.

 ## Repository Maintenance